 1. Background Include information such as: - name and location of school, the school aerial photo/catchment map, number of students and teachers at the school, photos of stormwater audit participants, organisers, date of the audit etc. 2.
 Our School In Action Some photos and quotes from the day 3.
-Results Insert the Stormwater Observations sheet here (Appendices 2 & 3) 4.
-Problems and Solutions Insert your findings from the "Developing an Action Plan" session.
+Results Insert the Stormwater Observations sheet here (Appendices 2 & 3)

+4. Problems and Solutions Insert your findings from the "Developing an Action Plan" session.
 5. Progress Identify where this activity fits into the school's teaching/learning programs.
 Make sure that the Audit gets done every year.
 Evaluate progress against previous years.

-Include your report as part of your school's environment management strategy and send it to your school's P& C to see if they can help implement some of the actions.
+Include your report as part of your "School's Environment Management Plan" and send it to your school's P&C to see if they can help implement some of the actions.

-Include your report in your School Management Plan.
-Rumbalara EEC can assist in developing your stormwater action plan.
+Include your report in your S.E.M.P.
+(School Environment Management Plan).
+Rumbalara EEC can assist with a 'powerpoint' SEMP presentation.